MaximilianHanussek/VALET/README.md

 So you need to this 3 times in this example.
 Depending on the size of the volumes it can take some time, so please be patient.
 9. In the final step you can start the shared filesystem by running the following command:
 <pre>beeond start -i /home/centos/beeond.statusfile -n /home/centos/beeond_nodefile -d /mnt/ -c /beeond/ -a /home/centos/.ssh/connection_key.pem -z centos</pre>

-### 9. Remove a node from the cluster
-For the case you want to free some resources and want to downgrade your current cluster we also provide a removing procedure.
-Please change into the root directory of the repository and run the following script:
-<pre>sh stop_node /path/to/rc/file</pre>

-The lastly added node will be chosen to be removed from the cluster.
-First, no new jobs are allowed to be scheduled on the node marked for removal.
-After all currently running jobs on this node are finished, the node is removed from TORQUE.
-In the next step the node is removed from the BeeOND shared file system.
-First no new data has to be written to the volume of this node.
-Then all the data distributed on this node is migrated to the other nodes (if possible, means enough capacity is left).
-In the next step the removed node is deleted from the Zabbix environment.
-At the end the node is deleted from the host file on the master node and therefore completely decoupled.
-As a final step the resources available to UNICORE are updated.
-At the end the VM and its attached Cinder volume are destroyed.
-Please enter the corresponding rc file password if you are asked for it.